Permanent Record: Al in the Box: Commercial performance

 The box set was released on September 27, 1994.
 As of January 1997, the set was Yankovic's worst-selling album, trailing all of his studio releases, as well as his various compilation and greatest hits albums.
 On March 1, 2006, the record went out of print, due to the aforementioned loss of the artwork.
-The collection's only single, "Headline News", charted and peaked at number four on the Billboard Bubbling Under Hot 100 Singles chart, which corresponds to a position of 104 on the Billboard Hot 100.
+The collection's only single, "Headline News", charted and peaked at number four on the Billboard Bubbling Under Hot 100 chart.